-Due to the lack of medical services in remote areas, Family Humanitarian requires all participants to purchase a minimum of \$25,000 in medical evacuation insurance and to send in proof of this insurance.
+Due to the lack of medical services in remote areas, Family Humanitarian requires all participants to purchase a minimum of \$25,000 in medical evacuation insurance and upload proof of this insurance to your registration.
 Medical evacuation insurance is a standard part of travel insurance.
 Family Humanitarian is not responsible for the cost of medical care, or any damage incurred during or because of a Family Humanitarian expedition.